 There are HIIT, yoga, boxing and MMA workouts from Hemsworth’s team of specialist personal trainers — including his stunt double Bobby Holland Hanton — dietician-approved recipes, shopping lists and meal plans from chefs such as Darren Robertson, plus guided meditations, stress-relieving techniques, confidence boosting strategies and sleep visualisations to support your mental health.
-Better yet, Hemsworth appears in almost all the content – and we can’t think of any better motivation than that.
+You’ll be feeling like a superhero in no time.
+(Free, in-app purchases).

 The diet one: MyFitnessPal

-However, should you choose, MyFitnessPal can also help you manage your weight loss by calculating the number of calories you should be eating each day (we’re not all the average 2,500-a-day man), account for calorie deficits from exercise and help you create balanced meal plans by tracking the ratio of macro and micro nutrients you’re eating.
-This is the next best thing to have a nutritionist at your beck and call.
+However, should you choose, MyFitnessPal can also help you manage your weight loss by calculating the number of calories you should be eating each day (not everyone should be consuming the average 2,500-a-day).
+It also accounts for calorie deficits from exercise and can help you create balanced meal plans by tracking the ratio of macro and micro nutrients you’re eating.
+It’s like having a nutritionist in your pocket at all times.
+(Free, in-app purchases).